Create a good fit

 Avoid over-developing the house in its initial stage, because it could restrict its ability to adapt over time.
 Make a simple building and anticipate where features like a new room or porch could be added.
 This allows the house to change and grow as circumstances change.

 Use craft as a bridge

-Skilled workmanship and fine craft are qualities all cultures admire, and their expression helps to bridge cultural and class differences.
-People experience the "thinking hand of craft" as a gift, as generosity.
+Skilled workmanship and fine craft are qualities all cultures respect, and their expression helps bridge cultural and class differences.
+People experience the "thinking hand of craft" as a gift, generosity.
 Select builders and craftspeople who realize there is more to work than a paycheck.
 Builders who take satisfaction in doing good work will be more engaged in the project if their standards of quality are shared by the owners and other participants.

 Include latest technology and comforts

 Traditional designs should not compromise contemporary life or our expectations for comfort.
 Integrate into the design the most up-to-date mechanical and communication systems, but not to stand out.
 Employ unobtrusive solutions that do not compete with the historical character of the project.
 Pre-modern houses were by necessity consciously adapted to climate and weather patterns since they lacked mechanical means, like air conditioning, to compensate.